pemo11/xsharpsummit24/Vortrag2_TechnicalDebt/TechnicalDept_Slides_1610_24.md

 - No time because bug fixes and new features have priority
 - No or little quality assurance (like component tests)
 - Deferring refactoring
-- Not enough knowledge (like I heard about _SOLID_ but I don't what it means)
+- Not enough knowledge (like I heard about _SOLID_ but I don't know what it means)
-- Ignoring compiler warnings (there are too many, several hundreds probably)
 - there are more reasons...

 ---